The Painful Knee

 Using our knowledge of basic science tells us that when someone has longstanding knee pain and/or swelling the supporting muscles about the knee will get weak.
 If there is tightness around the knee in the heel cords or hamstrings then there will be increased forces in the joint.
 For joints that are excessively loose or for those patients with tilted kneecaps, supportive bracing is often helpful.

 Patients who are engaged in impact activities such as running or jumping may benefit by cross training and a general reduction of high stress activities relying more on substitution of such activities as elliptical trainers, XC ski machines, exercise bikes and water based aerobic exercises.
 For more mild pain during activity that does not prohibit involvement, impact-absorbing devices such as orthotics and modification of footwear is often helpful.
+In order to alleviate such pain, utilizing CBD, like a hemp flower, can be incredibly beneficial.

 For the patient with tight tendons and weak muscles a course of physic al therapy is often beneficial.
 The use of anti- inflammation medicines and ice after activity is also of some benefit.
 For patients with no contra-indication for their use (bleeding tendencies, the use of blood thinners, bleeding ulcers, acid reflux, gastrointestinal sensitivity or allergic reaction to aspirin or similar medications) taking over the counter Advil or ibuprofen 2-3 pills 2-3 times a day with food, or 1-2 Aleve 1-2 times a day can also be very helpful.
 A prescription strength medicine may also be needed.